dthyresson/polo/README.md

 Reponse Status Codes
 --------------------

-* If the request succeeds, the response with have a status code of 200.
+* If the request succeeds, the response will have a status code of **200**.
-* If the request is unauthorized, the response with have a status code of 403.
+* If the request is unauthorized, the response will have a status code of **401**.
+* If you try to access a poll/vote that you do not own or have permission to modify, the response will hvae a stats code of **403**.
-* If the request fails for validation reasons, the response with have a status * code of 422 and the body with contain a list of error messages.
+* If the request fails for validation reasons, the response will have a status code of **422** and the body will contain a list of error messages.

 Photos
 ------